Barium titanate

 Barium titanate (BTO) is an inorganic compound with chemical formula BaTiO_{3}.
 It is the barium salt of metatitanic acid.
 Barium titanate appears white as a powder and is transparent when prepared as large crystals.
 It is a ferroelectric, pyroelectric, and piezoelectric ceramic material that exhibits the photorefractive effect.
 It is used in capacitors, electromechanical transducers and nonlinear optics.

+History

+The development of barium titanate as a dielectric material was primarily motivated by the critical shortage of mica (previously the standard material for capacitors) during the onset of World War II.
+As German blockades disrupted global supply chains, international research efforts intensified to identify synthetic alternatives with high dielectric constants.
+In 1940, Westinghouse Research Laboratories explored combining titanium dioxide with alkali earth metal oxides, and showed that the highest dielectric constants could be achieved by using barium oxide combined with rutile, forming BaTiO_{3}.
+Later on, ferroelectric switching in BaTiO_{3} was demonstrated by Arthur R. von Hippel in 1945.

 Structure

 Structure of cubic BaTiO_{3}.
 The red spheres are oxide centres, blue are Ti^{4+} cations, and the green spheres are Ba^{2+}.

 The solid exists in one of four polymorphs depending on temperature.
 From high to low temperature, these crystal symmetries of the four polymorphs are cubic, tetragonal, orthorhombic and rhombohedral crystal structure.
 All of these phases exhibit the ferroelectric effect apart from the cubic phase.
 The high temperature cubic phase is easiest to describe, as it consists of regular corner-sharing octahedral TiO_{6} units that define a cube with O vertices and Ti-O-Ti edges.
 In the cubic phase, Ba^{2+} is located at the center of the cube, with a nominal coordination number of 12.
 Lower symmetry phases are stabilized at lower temperatures and involve movement of the Ti^{4+} to off-center positions.
 The remarkable properties of this material arise from the cooperative behavior of the Ti^{4+} distortions.

 Above the melting point, the liquid has a remarkably different local structure to the solid forms, with the majority of Ti^{4+} coordinated to four oxygen, in tetrahedral TiO_{4} units, which coexist with more highly coordinated units.